Never underestimate the power of planning ahead.

 Small children really like to run, full speed, into the big, open classroom, happy and excited to see you.
 As sweet as this is, it should not be allowed.
 Keep the door closed until about 2 minutes before class should start.
 Open the door when you have everything ready to go for class.
 Don’t let the kids outside rush you.
 Remember, you are the teacher, and you are in charge.

-As they come in, greet each one with a warm, “Hello!” and a smile.
+As they come in, kneel down to get on their level and greet each one with a warm, “Hello!” and a smile.
 Guide little ones to put their belongings in the appropriate place and help them get themselves ready to begin class.
 The students who are ready should wait patiently and quietly on their respective spots on the floor until the teacher begins class.
-They may have trouble with this at first, so be sure to firmly guide them through what is expected of them.
+They may have trouble with this at first—their urge to run around is very strong—so be sure to firmly guide them through what is expected of them.

 4. Be sure to have a lesson plan.

-Though it may seem to be a bit of a pain, be sure to go through each thing you are planning to teach them and make sure that you are following a syllabus with quarterly lesson plans.
+Though it may seem to be a bit of a pain, be sure to briefly review each thing you are planning to teach them today and make sure that you are following a syllabus with quarterly lesson plans.
 Ruth Brinkerhoff’s curriculum has lesson plans with activities split up over four quarters so that, in the course of the year, you will have taught them all of what is contained in each level of curriculum, or nearly so.
-This gives you the freedom to focus on your students instead of just filling the time.
+This gives you the freedom to focus on your students instead of just finding ways of filling the time until it’s time to go home.

-Each of these tips will help tremendously to create a calm, disciplined atmosphere in your classroom.
-Having a plan and arriving early seem like no-brainers, but I have been surprised to see how many teachers teach on whim, and teach whatever they feel like in the moment.
+Each of these tips have helped me tremendously to create a calm, disciplined atmosphere in my classroom.
+To have a plan and arrive early seem like no-brainers, but I have been surprised to see how many teachers teach their classes on a whim, teaching whatever they feel like doing in the moment.
 Let’s make a plan for success.
 Our students deserve it.

 Related Articles